tramwayjs/cli/README.md

 node tramway COMMAND
 ```

+All commands that create new classes will update the corresponding index.js entries.

 ## Create Route
 Will add the necessary routing config to the routes file in the config folder and optionally create the corresponding Controller file with its index.